Kenspeckled/oomph/README.md

 Object Oriented javascript application framework

 ## Work In Progress
-This project has changed significantly since conception and is headed towards a new major release that will turn it from a ORM to a full framework.
+This project has changed significantly since conception and is headed towards a new major release that will turn it towards a light-weight framework.
 Sit tight, still a lot of work to do!

 ---